SolnBenchmark/Benchmark/README.md

 # SolnBenchmark
 SolnBenchmark provides a means to evaluate and benchmark performance of localization algorithms for stochastic optical localization nanoscopy (SOLN).
-The metric of root mean square minimum distance (RMSMD) evaluates the quality of a SOLN image.
-The unbiased Gaussian information-achieving (UGIA) estimator benchmarks the performance of a participant algorithm.
+The metric of root mean square minimum distance (RMSMD) [2] evaluates the quality of a SOLN image.
+The unbiased Gaussian information-achieving (UGIA) estimators benchmark the performance of a participant algorithm.
 In this way, a participant algorithm challenges the performance bound of the Fisher information.

+The UGIA-F estimator achieves the Fisher information and the Cramer-Rao lower bound (CRLB) of a data frame [1][2].

-The UGIA estimator achieves the Fisher information and the Cramer-Rao lower bound (CRLB) of a data frame.
+The UGIA-M estimator achieves the Fisher information and the Cramer-Rao lower bound (CRLB) of a data movie [3].

 # Leaderboards
 The leaderboards will be updated after a submission.